-Rottweiler Exercise Needs: Activity & Fitness Guide
+Rottweiler exercise & Fitness Guide

 How much exercise does a Rottweiler need?
 Activity recommendations for this large moderate-energy working breed.

-The Rottweiler needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Rottweiler healthy and mentally satisfied.

 Health Predisposition Summary: Rottweilers show higher-than-average incidence of hip dysplasia, osteosarcoma, heart disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.